WheatonCS/Lexos/InTheMargins/Prepare/Scrub/scrubber_ITM.md

 2. Remove All Punctuation: Lexos assumes that an uploaded file may be in any language, thus all files are encoded in Unicode (UTF-8).
 This requires that Lexos recognize punctuation from all languages.
 All Unicode characters have an associated set of metadata for classifying its "type", e.g. as a letter, punctuation, or symbol.
 If this option is selected, any Unicode character in each of the active texts with a "Punctuation Character Property" (that character's property begins with a 'P') or a Symbol Character Property (begins with 'S') is removed.
 If 'Remove All Punctuation' is selected, three additional suboptions are available:
   1. Keep Hyphens: Selecting this option will change all variations of Unicode hyphens to a single type of hyphen and leave the hyphens in the text.
 Hyphenated words (e.g., computer-aided) will be subsequently treated as one token.
 Further discussion of the limitations can be found [here](link to scrubbing-topic/keep-hyphen).
-  2. Keep Word-Internal Apostrophes: Retain apostrophes in contractions (e.g., can't) and possessives (Scott's), but _not_ those in plural possessives (_students'_ becomes the token _students_) nor those that appear at the start of a token (_'bout_ becomes the token _bout_).
+  2. Keep Word-Internal Apostrophes: Retain apostrophes in contractions (e.g., _can't_) and possessives (_Scott's_), but not those in plural possessives (_students'_ becomes the type _students_) nor those that appear at the start of a token (_'bout_ becomes the type _bout_).
 Further discussion of the limitations can be found [here](link to scrubbing-topic/keep-word-internal-apostrophes).
   3. Keep Ampersands: Leave all ampersands in the text.
-Note that HTML or XML entities such as <code>&amp;ae;</code> (lowercase ash, &ae;) are handled separately.
-You can convert these entities to standard Unicode characters using the [Special Characters](link to special character section) option.
+Note that HTML or XML entities such as <code>&amp;amp;aelig;</code> (_æ_) are handled separately and prior to the 'Keep Ampersands' option.
+You can choose how to convert HTML and XML entities to standard Unicode characters using the [Special Characters](link to special character section) option.

 3. Make Lowercase:  Convert all uppercase characters to lowercase characters so that the tokens _The_ and _the_ will be considered as the same type.
-In addition, all contents in the files uploaded for Stop Words/Keep Words, Lemmas, Consolidations, or Special Characters options will also have all uppercase characters changed to lowercase.
-However, if any of the previous options were manually entered they should be written in lowercase as they will not be changed.
+In addition, all contents (whether in uploaded files or entered manually) for Stop Words/Keep Words, Lemmas, Consolidations, or Special Characters options will also have all uppercase characters changed to lowercase.

+4. Remove White Space: Remove whitespace characters (blank spaces, tabs, and line breaks).
+This may be useful when you are working in non-Western languages such as Chinese that do not use whitespace for word boundaries.
+In addition, this option may be desired when tokenizing by character n-grams if you do not want spaces to be part of your n-grams.
+See the section on [Tokenization](<link to tokenize page>) for further discussion on tokenizing by character n-grams.
+  1. Remove Spaces (if ON): each _blank-space_ will be removed.
+  2. Remove Tabs (if ON): each tab-character (_\t_) will be removed.
+  3. Remove Line Break (if ON): each _\n_ (newline) and _\r_ (carriage return) will be removed.